Olian04/better-logging/README.md

 better.loglevel = 0;
 ```

-It can sometimes be usefull to define your own logging style, for those occations you can overwrite the default formatting function:
+It can sometimes be useful to define your own logging style, for those occasions you can overwrite the default formatting function:
 ```js
 require('better-logging')(console, {
   format: ctx => `${ctx.type} ${ctx.time24} ${ctx.msg}`